raburton/esp8266/esptool2/readme.txt

 rom creating utility.
 It has become an integral part of my build process now and has added functionality needed for building the rBoot boot loader.
 Since I have released rBoot I needed to release this as well.

+Run tool for full usage instructions, or look at the code.